zappee/portfolio-analyzer/README.md

 If you get a `[ERROR] Price not found` error message, then you need to use a different date because the date-provider that you use has no price for this time.

 ### 3.6) Generating the portfolio report

-You can find a sample dictionary file here: [docs/market-data-providers.properties](docs/market-data-providers.properties)

 dfsddsf